-Your Data Collector may get into an unregistered state from the Cloud in case of a power outage, if the disk is full, or when the internal database gets corrupted.
-The internal database is used for storing data source information until the Data Collector is connected to the Cloud.
+Your data collector might get unregistered from the cloud if there is a power outage, the disk is full, or the internal database gets corrupted.
+The internal database is used for storing data source information until the data collector is connected to the cloud.
 Data source information might be lost during a power outage or if the disk is full.

-Repeat the authentication steps in Dashboard and restore your Data Collector.
-Instead of selecting a new instance, select the Data Collector corresponding to your previous installation.
+Repeat the authentication steps in RICOH Supervisor and restore your data collector.
+Instead of selecting a new instance, select the data collector corresponding to your previous installation.

 To prevent data loss:

 - Make sure that you use an Uninterruptible Power Supply (UPS) for power outages.